durian/superslew/README.md

 - There are three speeds to choose from.

-- Shows a dialog box in the lower right corner when enables, showing the joystick input values, altitude, and geographical position.
+- Shows a dialog box in the lower right corner when enabled, showing the joystick input values, altitude, and geographical position.